megnergit/physical-shooting-game-nano-a2/README.md

 ---
 ## Adjust threshold

-The photoresistor outputs an analog signal between 0 and 1023, the brighter the light it receives, the smaller the signal.
+The photoresistor outputs an analog signal between 0 and 1023.
+The brighter the light it receives, the smaller the signal.

-To avoid the speaker and the LED being activated with ambient light, we have to set the threshold correctly.
+To avoid the speaker and the LED being activated with the ambient light, we have to set the threshold correctly.

 Uncomment the line ```Serial.println(v);``` and upload the code again.
-Open serial monitor and measure the ambient brightness, and the hit brightness (use your laser point to illuminate the photoresistor).
+Open serial monitor and measure the ambient brightness, and the brightness when the target was hit (use any laser point to illuminate the photoresistor).

 ```cpp